An ever evolving mix of classic, contemporary, eclectic, mid century and rocking 60's

 clad stone walls and oak beams and reappointed the main staircase.
 Artworks by American artists Rex Ray and John Singleton Copley combine with wallcoverings and designs by the creative family.

-The magnificent inglenook was once bricked up with a 3 bar electric heater embeded into the wall and flocked wallpaper over flimsy hardboard dry lining!
+The magnificent inglenook was once bricked up with a 3 bar electric heater embedded into the wall and flocked wallpaper over flimsy hardboard dry lining!

 A hand made cabinet with foxed mirrors conceals the TV from dominating the space.